CrazyFlasher/domwires-as3/README.md

 No additional logic changes are needed.

 ###Why not to use other MVC frameworks?
-The idea of most MVC frameworks to communicate between logic and view with commands and events, which is not comfortable sometimes and reduces application performance.
+The idea of the most MVC frameworks to communicate between logic and view with commands and events, which is not comfortable sometimes and reduces application performance.
 For example, to update view of physics object, physics model must dispatch 10 (or even 60!) events per second and create many-many commands due application workflow.
 Garbage collection will be called often to clear events and commands.
 Also if developer uses real-time